Yemen Travel Information

 - Got a question or comment about Yemen?
 Ask a Travel Expert!

 Yemen is an Islamic country and the faith is tightly woven into the fabric of daily life.
-As a visitor you should dress conservatively to avoid causing offence; women should cover their shoulders and men wear long trousers.
+As a visitor you should dress conservatively to avoid causing offence; women should cover their shoulders, arms and legs and men should wear long trousers.
+Do not drink alcohol in public.
 Use your right hand when eating or greeting; the left is considered unclean.
 Only enter mosques if invited to do so.
-Do not take photographs of women or military personnel and installations.
-Yemeni people are famously hospitable and will frequently invite visitors to their homes to eat, drink and/or chew kat.
+Do not take photographs of military personnel and installations or local people without permission.
+Yemeni people are famously hospitable and will frequently invite visitors to their homes to eat, drink and/or chew qat.
 These are sincere offers typically without ulterior motives.

-It is prohibited to import any firearms, illegal drugs, obscene books and magazines, and any items of Israeli origin.
-Travellers to Yemen over the age of 18 years can import the following without incurring customs duty: 600 cigarettes or 60 cigars; two bottles of alcoholic beverages; one bottle of perfume or Eau de Cologne.
+The import and export of local currency is prohibited.
+The import of firearms, illegal drugs, obscene books and magazines, and any items of Israeli origin are also prohibited.
+Travellers to Yemen over the age of 18 years can import the following without incurring customs duty: 600 cigarettes or 60 cigars or 450g tobacco; two bottles of alcoholic beverages (if they are non-residents); one bottle of perfume or Eau de Cologne for personal use; and goods up to the value of YER 100,000.

 Become our Yemen Travel Expert